OctopusDeploy/docs/README.md

 Once a redirect is added, the source file needs to be deleted from the repo.

-The destination is validated and needs to exist.
+The destination is validated and must exist.

-If a file is deleted, a redirect need to exist for it, otherwise publishing fails.
+If a file is deleted, a redirect must be added for it, otherwise publishing fails.

 ## Useful Characters